 The Raven’s Eye is at one end of the Whistler suspension bridge, a must-do for this summer.
 PHOTO GUY FATTAL

 Look out for the Cloudraker Interpretive Loop signage featuring Coast Salish art by Squamish Nation artist James Harry and stories from the Skwxwú7mesh Nation and Líl̓wat Nation, on whose unceded territory Whistler sits.
-There are also explanations of the mountain’s man-made engineering feats and natural magic with detailed descriptions of the flora, fauna and alpine landscape viewpoints.
+There are also explanations of the mountain’s man-made engineering feats and natural magic, with detailed descriptions of the flora, fauna and alpine landscape viewpoints.

-Dining on Whistler Blackcomb
+Summer Dining on Whistler Blackcomb

 Whistler Mountain Bike Park